fbpx

 Component #5: Furnishings

 At that point, you can choose furnishings that complement those features.
-Low-lying sofas in front of large windows; high bookshelves to occupy taller walls and ceilings – these are just two examples of furnishings that fit into a broader design.
+Low-lying sofas in front of large windows; high bookshelves to occupy taller walls and ceilings – these are just two examples of furnishings that fit into a broader interior design.

 Visualising the Components of Interior Design